jpegleg/mihno/README.md

 # mihno

+![mihno](https://carefuldata.com/images/cdlogo.png)

 #### A TCP server honeypot template written in Rust, compatible with raw TCP and HTTP clients.

-![mihno](https://carefuldata.com/images/cdlogo.png)
+M I H N O is an easy to use and reliable TCP data collector.
+It can be deployed directly on linux, in docker, k8s, and more.

 ### + Cloud native design
 ### + Light-weight compute